featherhttp/tutorial/README.md

 ## Tutorial

 **Goal**: In this exercise, the participants will be asked to build the backend of a TodoReact App.
-The user will be exploring the functionality of  FeatherHttp, a .NET core framework.
+The user will be exploring the functionality of  FeatherHttp, a server-side framework.

 **What is FeatherHttp**: FeatherHttp makes it **easy** to write web applications.